 The sky is the limit!

-When we make it at home, we usually eat it before we all sit at the table!
-It is always accompanied by other appetizers/mezedes, such as fried zucchini and eggplant, roasted tomatoes, olives, tzatziki, fritters, etc., tapas-style.
+When we make it at home, we usually eat it before it reaches the table!
+It is accompanied by other appetizers/mezes, such as fried zucchini and eggplant, roasted tomatoes, marinated olives, tzatziki, fritters, etc., tapas-style.
 It can be an awesome side dish to grilled meats and vegetables, like chicken, meatballs, or soup.

 - If your feta is too salty, place it in a bowl, cover it with water, and refrigerate for a few hours or overnight.
 The water will take away any extra saltiness.